 The GDPR is a complex law and the regulatory guidance is still evolving, including with respect to how the GDPR should be applied in the context of transactions from which we may gain access to personal data.
 Furthermore, many of the countries within the European Union are still in the process of drafting supplementary data protection legislation in key fields where the GDPR allows for national variation, including the fields of clinical study and other health-related information.
-There is significant uncertainty related to the manner in which data protection authorities will seek to enforce compliance with GDPR.
-For example, it is not yet clear if such authorities will conduct random audits of companies subject to the GDPR or will wait for complaints to be filed by individuals who claim their rights have been violated.
+There is significant uncertainty related to the manner in which data protection authorities will seek to enforce compliance with GDPR in the medical and research fields.
+For example, it is not yet clear if such authorities will conduct random audits of companies subject to the GDPR or will only respond to complaints filed by individuals who claim their rights have been violated.
+Enforcement actions to date in other industries has resulted in significant fines and other penalties.
 Failure to comply with the requirements of the GDPR and the related national data protection laws of EU member states, which may deviate slightly from the GDPR, may result in material fines.